solhuebner/arduboy-image-converter/README.md

 # arduboy-image-converter
-converts images to arduboy format
+Converts an image in png, jpg or gif to the arduboy format

+You can use this page immediately from github pages at https://teamarg.github.io/arduboy-image-converter/